larsonjj/grunt-dashboard/README.md

 Type: `String`
 Default value: `dashboard/generated`

-A string value that is used to determine where the dashboard html file with be generated.
+A string value that is used to determine where the dashboard html file will be generated.

 #### options.dashTemplate
 Type: `String`